-JSON Key Naming Best Practices: camelCase vs snake_case
+JSON Key Naming Conventions: camelCase vs snake_case

 JSON Formatter Pretty-print and validate JSON to inspect your key naming.